rzalamena/frr-docker/README.md

 In case of crashes you may check `/var/log/frr/<daemon>-<pid>` files since the container is configured to save them there by default.

-`frr-build.sh` by default uses dev builds which means the binaries will have all symbols.
+`frr-build` by default uses dev builds which means the binaries will have all symbols.
 This means you can debug FRR daemons with `gdb`.

 * Checking a core dump: